Siphon880gh/boilerplate-agile-ai-saas/Readme.md

 We choose the multiple iframes, each iframe loading a module, for this boilerplate.

 As for MVC, we have a model called `appModel` at root assets/index.js.
-In addition, we have a `navController` which can control behaviors of user clicking back/forth and switching to iframes (behaviors such as reloading the iframe or simply unhiding a preloaded iframe).

 To see the unified model in action, you can visit the app, then go through entering slideshow instructions and press "Continue" to go to the page where you upload files.
 Open DevTools console and run `window.parent.appModel.aiPrompt`.
 You'll see the typed prompt has been saved to this global object outside of the Iframes, and therefore any Iframe has access to it via `window.parent...`.

 As for each module, it no longer self messages but messages the parent (parent index.js whereas each module is inside an iframe).
-Some iframes will load when it's their turn and some may be loaded ahead of time before being visible by alpine js.
-Make sure to flip the switch to `LIVE`:
+Usually when flag is DEMO, the continue or next button calls messageSelf, or if LIVE then it calls messageParent assigned to a function at `mainController` at the root assets/index.js.
+Some iframes will load when it's their turn and some may be loaded ahead of time before being visible by Alpine js.

+In addition, we have a `navController` which can control behaviors of user clicking back/forth and switching to iframes (behaviors such as reloading the iframe or simply unhiding a preloaded iframe).
+The main feature is its method `switchPanel` which using enumerations (assets/screens.js) representing the iframes, we can choose which is displayed.
+Running `switchPanel` with true as a second optional argument will forcefully reload that iframe (either from data-will-src or the src, whichever available).
+The reason why src may be empty or about:blank, is we may want some iframes not to load until the user reaches that point needing the iframe for the first time.

+In the above ways, we have an unified MVC for the iframes.

+We made sure to flip the switch to `LIVE` on all modules:
 ```
 /* PHP */
 // -> CONFIG HERE: